Effective Date: June 23, 2020

 - Professional advisers acting as processors including lawyers, bankers, auditors and insurers based outside the EEA who provide consultancy, banking, legal, insurance and accounting services.

+- Vendors and marketing firms who will direct advertisements to HCPs.
 We’ll also share Personal Data if we buy, sell, transfer, or merge parts of our business with another company.

 - Regulators.
 If we are subject to an audit, review, or other inquiry by a properly constituted regulatory agency (like the Food and Drug Administration, for instance), they may require us to share the data we have, including Personal Data.